 - 127. Section 17 of the Schedule 2 contains provisions to support credit bans under section 20K of the Act.
 Section 20K of the Act allows individuals to request, and credit reporting bodies to extend, credit bans in certain circumstances.
 When a credit ban is in place, the credit reporting body cannot use or disclose that individual's information without the individual's written consent.
 Credit bans are the credit reporting system's mechanism for addressing the risk of fraud or identity theft. - 128.
-Subsections 17(2) and 17(6) of Schedule 2 relate to ban notification services, and are new provisions in the CR Code 2024.
+Subsections 17(2) and 17(6) of Schedule 2 relate to ban notification services, and were new provisions introduced in the Previous Code.
 Proposal 31 from the Review suggested that credit reporting bodies be required to make a record of access requests during a period and alert individuals of any attempts to access information pertaining to them during this period.
-In substance these provisions, and the associated definitions in s 5, mean credit reporting bodies: - a. must offer a ban notification service, which is a free of charge service where the credit reporting body notifies an individual of requests for credit reporting information relating to them: - b. may require the individual's written consent before providing notifications this may be needed to comply with the credit ban provisions in s 20K of the Act associated with the use of information when a credit ban is in place; - c. may collect contact details for the provision of notifications under a ban notification service; and - d. must, if an individual has requested to receive notifications, use the collected contact details to notify them of attempts to access credit reporting information relating them when a credit ban is in place. - 129.
-The obligations relating to ban notification services in subsection 17(2) of Schedule 2 applies 12 months after commencement.
-An additional period beyond the commencement date of the CR Code 2024 is necessary for credit reporting bodies to build the functionality needed to offer ban notification services and put in place processes for collecting, storing and passing-on the individual's contact details in the manner permitted by this subsection.
+In substance these provisions, and the associated definitions in section 5, mean credit reporting bodies: - a. must offer a ban notification service, which is a free of charge service where the credit reporting body notifies an individual of requests for credit reporting information relating to them; - b. may require the individual's written consent before providing notifications this may be needed to comply with the credit ban provisions in section 20K of the Act associated with the use of information when a credit ban is in place; - c. may collect contact details for the provision of notifications under a ban notification service; and - d. must, if an individual has requested to receive notifications, use the collected contact details to notify them of attempts to access credit reporting information relating them when a credit ban is in place. - 129.
+The obligations relating to ban notification services in subsection 17(2) of Schedule 2 applies from 1 October 2025.
+This transitional period is necessary for credit reporting bodies to build the functionality needed to offer ban notification services and put in place processes for collecting, storing and passing-on the individual's contact details in the manner permitted by this subsection.